 Molly completed her MSc on declining eiders, changing habitat characteristics and booming predator populations in the Eastern Shore Islands Wildlife Management Area in Nova Scotia.
 She is currently a Conservation Biologist at Environment and Climate Change Canada.

 Adam completed his MSc with the using paleo methods to assess the history of the Avon River, especially links to marine systems

-Jenn completed her first post-doctoral research project with the lab before becoming Head, Wildlife Health at Environment and Climate Change Canada
+Jenn completed her first post-doctoral research project with the lab before becoming a Research Scientist at Environment and Climate Change Canada

 Jocelyn finished her MSc looking at the effects of nesting gulls on mercury in bog water at Big Meadow Bog, Brier Island, NS.